celery/celery/README.rst

 Contributing
 ============

-Development of `celery` happens at Github: https://github.com/celery/celery
+Development of `celery` happens at GitHub: https://github.com/celery/celery

 You are highly encouraged to participate in the development of `celery`.
-If you don't like Github (for some reason) you're welcome to send regular patches.
+If you don't like GitHub (for some reason) you're welcome to send regular patches.

 Be sure to also read the `Contributing to Celery`_ section in the